AugustArnstad/BayesianVariableImportance/README.md

 # BayesianVariableImportance
-**Bayesian Variable Importance for GLMMs using INLA** is a package developed for my masters thesis at NTNU.
-It is a further developement and extension of the previous package BayesianImportance, available in full at https://github.com/AugustArnstad/BayesianImportance.
+**Bayesian Variable Importance for GLMMs using INLA** is a package developed for my master's thesis at NTNU.
+It is a further development and extension of the previous package BayesianImportance, available in full at https://github.com/AugustArnstad/BayesianImportance.

 `BayesianVariableImportance` is an R package designed to compute Bayesian variable importance metrics for Generalized Linear Mixed Models (GLMMs) utilizing the Integrated Nested Laplace Approximation (INLA) methodology.